aimms/how-to/Articles/531/531-working-with-wonderful-webui-widgets.rst

 They expect each production line to be halted for at least two hours to do the inspection.
 Of course, Business Development wants the production to be interrupted minimally.

-Hopefully, the Gantt page will help you in replanning existing orders.
+Hopefully, the Gantt page will help you in planning existing orders.

 The Gantt Chart page contains a Gantt Chart and a table.
 The jobs that are scheduled by the optimization algorithm have a black border.